anupn18/readme_lifesight/docs/PLATFORM/configurations/causal-settings.md

 #### Marketing Mix Models (MMM)

-This section lists the Marketing Mix Models that have been selected as the **default model** for a given Outcome/KPI.
-Only these designated default models are used as inputs for the causal analysis.
-The platform leverages the outputs of these models to understand the incremental impact of various marketing channels.
+This section lists the Marketing Mix Models that have a **Default Scenario linked to an output KPI**.
+Only these designated models are used as inputs for the causal analysis.
+The default scenario can be set by **starring a scenario within a plan on the Planner page**.

 The table provides a summary of each available model: